RVCC-IDMX/pokemon-card-flip-DylanMMorales/README.md

 - Pokémon data provided by [PokéAPI](https://pokeapi.co/)
 - Pokéball image is used for educational purposes
 - Pokémon is a trademark of Nintendo, Game Freak, and Creatures Inc.

+## Assignment Requirements

+- [x] Spinner displays during data loading
+- [x] Cards show Pokéball images and flip on click
+- [x] Each card reveals a random Pokémon with name, types, and stats
+- [x] Used fetch API and DOM manipulation
+- [x] Used event delegation for card clicks
+- [x] Smooth CSS animations on flip
+- [x] Deployed live on Netlify

+## Extension Features

+_None added._

+## Challenges Faced and How I Overcame Them

+**Image sizing and layout**: Pokémon images were too large at first.
+I used `object-fit: contain` in CSS and added a wrapper div to center and scale them properly.

+**Card overflow**: Some cards had overflowing content.
+I added `overflow-y: auto` to `.card-back` and allowed cards to grow with `min-height`.

+**Debugging fetch errors**: I used `console.log()` and `try/catch` to debug fetch responses and fixed issues with bad IDs or missing data.

 ## License